 If you're using an enameled pot (such as Le Creuset), take care that the blades of the blender do not touch the enamel coating.
 Try to keep the blades toward the middle of the pot.

-Store butternut squash soup in a sealed container for up to 3 days in the refrigerator.
+Store vegan butternut squash soup in an airtight container for up to 3 days in the refrigerator.
 Reheat in the microwave for 1-2 minutes, stirring every 30 seconds after 2 minutes.

 Reheat on the stove on low heat for 5-10 minutes, stirring occasionally.